markymauro13/RPS/README.md

 # RPS
-Rock Paper Scissors in Java, I dont understand how to use github so go to my branch named 'rps' for the source.
+A Rock Paper Scissors Program written in Java

+Created by: Mark Mauro
+Instagram: @markymauro